frodrigss/frodrigss/README.md

 - 😎 Building an awesome portfolio
 - 🕹️ Exploring the depths of **game development** with **Unity**
 - 🤝 Looking for cool projects to collaborate on
--

 ## 🌟 Project Highlights

 ### 🎮 Pop Pop Ball
-*A dynamic and engaging browser-based game where players test their reflexes and precision by clicking on a moving ball.
-The game features progressive difficulty levels, power-ups, and a local ranking system.*
+*A dynamic and engaging browser-based game where players test their reflexes and <br>precision by clicking on a moving ball.
+The game features progressive difficulty levels, <br>power-ups, and a local ranking system.*

 #### 🚀 Key Features:
 - Dynamic power-up system with various effects